The Emergency Communications Center Landscape Has Changed

 • Heightened Emphasis on Health and Safety

-In this post I’ll focus particularly on the need for easier and more enduring remote working capabilities, and touch briefly on how Zetron has responded to the new demand.
+In this post, I’ll focus particularly on the need for easier and more enduring remote working capabilities, and touch briefly on how Zetron has responded to the new demand, extending the REACH of emergency call taking and dispatch.

 The Need is Neither New or Fleeting